Pardon of Richard Nixon: Public response

 The Nixon pardon was controversial.
 Critics derided the move and claimed a "corrupt bargain" had been struck between the men: that Ford's pardon was granted in exchange for Nixon's resignation, elevating Ford to the presidency.
 Ford's first press secretary and close friend Jerald terHorst resigned his post in protest after the pardon.

 The Nixon pardon was a pivotal moment in the Ford presidency.

 Historians believe that the controversy was one of the major reasons that Ford lost the election in 1976, and Ford agreed with that observation.
-In an editorial at the time, The New York Times stated that the Nixon pardon was a "profoundly unwise, divisive, and unjust act" that in a stroke had destroyed the new president's "credibility as a man of judgment, candor, and competence".
+In an editorial at the time, The New York Times stated that the Nixon pardon was a "profoundly unwise, divisive and unjust act" in which "President Ford [...] signally failed to provide courageous and impartial moral leadership."
 Allegations of a secret deal made with Ford, promising a pardon in return for Nixon's resignation, led Ford to testify before the House Judiciary Committee on October 17, 1974.
 He was the first sitting president to testify before the House of Representatives since Abraham Lincoln.
 Ford's approval rating dropped from 71% to 50% following the pardon.